-The most common place that an investigator will likely be put in a situation where they feel like something is up is in a private case.
-Anyone dealing in a private case will have some sort of pre interview protocol.
+The most common place that an investigator will likely be put in a situation where they feel like something is not quite right is in a private case.
+Before anyone investigator entertains the idea of taking on a private case, they should have some sort of pre interview protocol.
 A series of questions that they ask to get a gauge on the situation.
-It helps them to evaulaute what is going on, if their help is really needed and how urgent it is.
+It helps them to evaluate what is going on, if their help is really needed and how urgent it is.
 Quite often, it is during this process that some red flags might start appearing.
 You will find that your inital gut instinct is usually correct.
 It is up to you to decide whether or not you want to invest your personal free time in this scenario.
 Remember, you don't have to take every case that comes your way.
 Other times it isn't until you are out there at their house investigating that suddenly things are what the seemed.
-What are some of the stuations that you may find yourself in?
+What are some of the situations that you may find yourself in?

-First of all, anyone that you suspect is abusing drugs or alcohol or may have some sort of underlying mental condition, these need to be addressed first.
-Make sure you are well armed with contacts and referrels that you can give so that these people can seek help.
+First of all, anyone that you suspect is abusing drugs or alcohol or may have some sort of underlying mental condition, these need to be addressed first and foremost.
+Make sure you are well armed with contacts and referrals that you can give so that these people can seek help.
 They are most likely not just going to head off the doctor.
 If it was that easy they would have done that already.
 They might need some help in doing that and that is where having the people that you can refer them to can help.
-It is also realising that there is only so much you can do and at some point you will most likely have to walk away knowing that you cannot do anymore.
+Sometimes just listening and acknowledging them can be the first step that can help them get the help that they need.
+In most cases, the investigators handling the case are not trained medical professionals and should not be trying give mental health advice or counseling without the proper qualifications.
+It will also likely get to a point where you realise that there is only so much you can do and at some point you will most likely have to walk away knowing that you cannot do anymore.

-On top of photos, people also like to do their own ouija board and evp sessions.
+On top of photos, people also like to do their own ouija board and evp sessions at home.
 Now I personally do not think Ouija boards are the demonic force that Hollywood makes out.
 This wherein lies the problem.
 A lot of private cases seem to start AFTER a drunken night around a Ouija board.
 Crazy stuff usually happens and the power of suggestion can become a very big factor here and they come out and say it is all because of the Ouija board.
-Perhaps they have built up this fear from the stigma of the Ouija board and the simple sounds of the house are now paranormal because it is a result of a Ouija board.
+Perhaps they have built up this fear from the stigma of the Ouija board and the simple sounds of the house are now paranormal to them because in the back of their mind they feel the Ouija board is responsible.
 The 'haunting' has become their own fears getting the better of them.
 Sometimes people want to hide the fact that they were using a board and you either stumble across it or they give you the information halfway through your investigation.
 There are also other pieces of information they could be hiding from you as well.
 If you suspect that your client is not being fully truthful with you from the very beginning, think about if they are worthy of your time.

-If you get a call out and someone wants you to investigate their house and they want you to do a live stream and put up photos, I would seriously question their motives.
+If you get a call out and someone wants you to investigate their house and they want you to do a live stream and put up photos on social media, I would seriously question their motives.
 Why does it need to be streamed on facebook?
 If they are so terrified living in their house that they need help, why do they need it broadcast to the world?
 You may also encounter this not just in private cases, but with fellow investigators as well.
 Some groups have large followings on facebook because people like what they do and how they do things.
 If you are perhaps teaming up with another group and their first order of business is wanting you to do a live stream and share their page, again I would be questioning why they are wanting to investigate with you.
 Is it because they want to learn or is it because they want to try and ride your coat tails?
 If someone is constantly name dropping to try and benefit themselves, this is usually a bit of a red flag.
-This being said, there is an amazing network of geniune hard working good investigators out there that are a pleasure to work next to.
-The above is certainly the minority.
+There was one investigator that used to ask me to post a photo with her on a page because she wanted some of the people that follow me to notice her.
+I personally found this a bit odd.
+Her intentions later on became quite clear.
+This being said, there is an amazing network of genuine hard working good investigators out there that are a pleasure to work next to.

 Sometimes there is a case that comes your way that no one else wants to touch.
 They have already contacted a bunch of people and are still seeking help.
 Why is that?
 While they may tell you that no one else has been able to properly deal with their problem (which could also be true) there may also be a reason why so many people have tried to help them.
 It is most likely possible that either the person is not getting the answer they are looking for so they keep going through investigators until they find someone that will tell them what they want to hear, or the person is so difficult that the investigator walks away.
 This is where is it helpful for you to be friendly with other investigators.
 Give them a ring and ask them about the case.
 You may get a clearer picture and you can make a more informed decision as to if you want to proceed.

 This is really just scratching the surface.
 I could sit here all day and write a long essay of things that may make you double take.
 At the end of the day, you need to trust your gut feeling.
-Talk to your collegues and consult with other investigators in the field.
+Talk to your colleagues and consult with other investigators in the field.
 What is their feeling of the situation?
 Sometimes you just need someone to reassure you that your instincts are on the right path.
 Remember you don't have to do anything that you do not want to do and there is no harm in telling someone, Im sorry but I am unable to help you any further.
-Cutting the cord can be a very difficult thing to do and that is the reason I don't do personal cases anymore beyond offering intial advice and referring to people better equipped.
-The last case I worked with my group, the person involved had some minor things happening in the house but her problems were much more than a possible haunting.
-She became emotionally dependant on me and I was getting text messages at all hours of the night every time she felt afraid.
-It got to that point where we as a group had done everything that we could to help her but she was not listening and was leaning on me for emotional support.
-I myself became too invested in wanting to help her and it took a toll on me emotionally as well.
 As much as we all have the natural urge in us to help another human being in need, sometimes we are unable to help unless they are truely willing to be helped.
 So trust your gut instinct, you will find in most cases, you were right!

 Don't forget to like the Facebook page for regular updates www.facebook.com/livinglifeinfullspectrum